multiaccess/eviz/README.md

 1. Prerequisites
     - Install Docker
     - Install Docker Compose

 2. Clone this repository to your local machine:
 ```
    git clone https://github.com/jadcloudtech/eviz.git
 ```

-   Navigate to the project directory:
+3. Navigate to the project directory:
 ```
     cd eviz
 ```

 4. Customize Variables (if needed):

-      If your application requires any environment variables, you can customize them in the .config file.
+      - If your application requires any environment variables, you can customize them in the .config file.
 Make sure to set appropriate values for your environment.

+      - Update the GF_SERVER_ROOT_URL to proper DNS name or IP in .env file

 5. Start the Application:
      Run the following command to start the application using Docker Compose:
 ```
+    source .env
     mkdir /data    #loki data location
     chmod -R 777 /data
     docker network create eviz-network